Trump urges crackdown on violent protests as U.S. cities fear more destruction

-U.S. President Donald Trump on Monday urged state governors to crack down on protests over racial inequality that have engulfed the nation's major cities, as officials extended curfews in hopes of preventing a seventh night of looting and vandalism.
-The protests, largely peaceful during the day before turning violent at night, erupted over the death of George Floyd, a 46-year-old African American who died in Minneapolis police custody after being pinned beneath a white officer's knee for nearly nine minutes.
+U.S. President Donald Trump on Monday urged state governors to crack down on protests over the death of a black man in police custody that have engulfed the nation's major cities, as local officials extended curfews that have so far failed to stop looting and vandalism.
+The demonstrations, largely peaceful during the day but turning violent after dark, have erupted over the death of George Floyd, a 46-year-old African American who died in Minneapolis police custody after being pinned beneath a white officer's knee for nearly nine minutes.

-An independent autopsy ordered by Floyd's family and released on Monday found that his death was a homicide and he died of "mechanical asphyxiation," meaning from some physical force that interfered with oxygen supply.
-Those results contradicted preliminary findings by the Hennepin County Medical Examiner's Office that Floyd, 46, died from a combination of factors, including possible substances in his system and underlying medical conditions.
+A second autopsy ordered by Floyd's family and released on Monday found that his death was a homicide by "mechanical asphyxiation," meaning some physical force interfered with his oxygen supply.
+The report says three officers contributed to Floyd's death.
+The Hennepin County Medical Examiner on Monday released details of its autopsy findings that also said Floyd's death was a homicide caused by asphyxiation.
+The county report added that Floyd suffered cardiopulmonary arrest while being restrained by police and that he had arteriosclerotic and hypertensive heart disease, fentanyl intoxication and recent methamphetamine use.

 Trump said the federal government was going to clamp down "very strong" on the violence.
-Dozens of cities across the United States remain under curfews at a level not seen since riots following the 1968 assassination of civil rights activist Martin Luther King Jr. The National Guard deployed in 23 states and Washington, D.C.
+National Guard troops were deployed near the White House early Monday evening.
+Dozens of cities across the United States remain under curfews at levels not seen since riots that broke out following the 1968 assassination of Martin Luther King Jr. The National Guard deployed in 23 states and Washington, D.C.

-Curfews were extended in Washington, D.C., where authorities fought to put out fires near the White House overnight; in Minnesota, which has experienced some of the worst violence, and in Los Angeles.
 One person was killed in Louisville, Kentucky, overnight where police and National Guard troops returned fire while trying to disperse a crowd.
-Police in Chicago, the country's third-largest city, fielded more than 10,000 calls for looting, Mayor Lori Lightfoot told a briefing.
+Police in Chicago fielded some 10,000 calls for looting, Mayor Lori Lightfoot said.
+'I'LL FIGHT WITH YOU'

-The unrest, which erupted as the country was easing lengthy lockdowns to stop the spread of the coronavirus, began with peaceful protests over Floyd's death.
-Derek Chauvin, a since-fired 44-year-old officer, has been charged with third-degree murder and second-degree manslaughter.
-He was released on $500,000 bail and is due to appear in court on June 8, according to jail records.
+The unrest, which erupted as the country was easing sweeping lockdowns to stop the spread of the coronavirus, began with peaceful protests over Floyd's death.
+Derek Chauvin, a since-fired 44-year-old officer, has been arrested and charged with third-degree murder and second-degree manslaughter.

-'ANOTHER WAY' On Monday, dozens of people quietly paid their respects to Floyd at the scene outside the Cup Foods where he lost his life.
-Visitors left flowers and signs honoring Floyd on the pavement.
-A little girl wrote, "I'll fight with you," in aqua blue chalk in the road.

-Many cities affected by the unrest are restarting some normal economic activity after more than two months of stay-at-home orders to stem a pandemic that has killed more than 104,000 people and plunged more than 40 million people into joblessness.
-Trump has condemned the killing of Floyd and promised justice but has made no major public statement to address the crisis.
-In tweets, he has described protesters as "thugs" and threatened to use the U.S. military.
+Many cities affected by the unrest are allowing some businesses to reopen after more than two months of stay-at-home orders to stem a pandemic that has killed more than 104,000 people and left 40 million others jobless.
+Trump has condemned the killing of Floyd and promised justice but has described protesters as "thugs" and threatened to use the U.S. military.

 "These are terrorists ...
 They're Antifa and they're the radical left," Trump told the governors, referring to the shorthand name for a loosely organized movement of anti-fascists but without offering evidence.
-Critics accuse the Republican president, who is seeking re-election in November, of stoking conflict and racial tension rather than seeking to bring the country together and address the underlying issues.
+Critics accuse the Republican president, who is seeking re-election in November, of stoking conflict and racial tension when he should be uniting the nation and addressing underlying issues.

-Democratic presidential candidate Joe Biden, critical of Trump's handling of the crisis, met black community leaders in a church and said he would create a police oversight board within his first 100 days in the White House.
+Democratic presidential candidate Joe Biden met with black community leaders in a church and said he would create a police oversight board within his first 100 days in the White House if elected.

 ALSO READ